-After the demise of the Roman Empire, pirates began a century of invasions and pillaging around the Mediterranean.
+After the Roman Empire’s demise, pirates began a century of invasions and pillaging around the Mediterranean.
 Around 890 A.D.
 Saint-Tropez and its local area became an Arab Muslim colony, dominated by the Saracens.
 In 976 A.D., William I, Count of Provence, Lord of Grimaud, battled the Muslims and erected a tower, where now the Suffren tower stands.
-In 1079 and 1218, The Vatican issued Papal Bulls, and therefore suggest the existence of a manor at Saint-Tropez at the time.
+In 1079 and 1218, The Vatican issued Papal Bulls, suggesting the existence of a manor at Saint-Tropez at the time.

 The War Years

 Towards the end of WWII, Allied troops began “Operation Dragoon” to reclaim territory in the area from the Germans.
-The 36th Texas Infantry Division landed on the pebble beach of Saint-Tropez, on August 15, 1944.
-Celebrations of this event on the since named “Plage du Débarquement” continue on this day, each year.
+The 36th Texas Infantry Division landed on the pebble beach of Saint-Tropez on August 15, 1944.
+Celebrations of this event since named “Plage du Débarquement” continue on this day, each year.